 In 2012 the Advanced Style book was released and now there is also The Advanced Style movie which will have its New York debut on 26 September.

 I was fortunate to get an exclusive preview so I could review the film for you.
-Here is a quick video preview for you as well.

 If you follow the Advanced Style blog frequently, you will already recognise its main characters…